Max Altitude

 Yes, the Gaumukh Tapovan Trek is generally considered safe, but with any trek, there are inherent risks involved.
 It is important to follow safety guidelines, such as staying hydrated, wearing appropriate clothing and footwear, and avoiding overexertion.

-Accommodation on the Gaumukh Tapovan Trek typically includes camping in tents or basic lodges.
-It is recommended to bring your own sleeping bag and camping equipment.
+Accommodation on the Gaumukh Tapovan Trek typically includes camping in tents (twin sharing) or basic lodges (triple & quad sharing) male female seprate.

 The Gaumukh Tapovan Trek is considered to be a moderate to difficult trek due to the steep and rocky terrain, high altitude, and potential for altitude sickness.